minagishl/vrchat-webcam-tracker/README.md

 # VRChat Webcam Tracker

+> **Note:** This project is currently under development and testing has not been completed yet.
+Contributions and feedback are welcome!

 A Python application that detects facial expressions and arm movements using a webcam and sends them to VRChat in real time.

 ## Features